-- 65% of initial Social Security Disability claims were denied in 2009
+- 63% of initial Social Security Disability claims were denied last year

 Based on these facts, it would make sense to not accept this risk and instead transfer it to someone else.

-Of course there are all sorts of nuances when it comes to health insurance.
-To get a detailed look at all of these, you can check out this post I wrote about health insurance.
+Of course there are all sorts of nuances when it comes to health insurance, which can make it confusing for most people.

 Luckily most people get coverage through their employer while the rest of us can turn to the Affordable Care Act to get coverage.